chrishodgson/react-youtube-search/README.md

 # ReactYouTubeSearch

-A simple YouTube search screen that searches for videos as you type with the option to watch a video from the list.
+A simple YouTube search screen that searches for videos as you type with the option to select a video from the list to watch.
 Makes use of input throttling to improve the user experience when searching for videos.

 ## Getting Started